matchms/matchms/README.rst

 matchms ecosystem -> additional functionalities
 ===============================================

-Matchms functionalities can be complemented by additional packages.
+Additional packages can complement Matchms functionalities.
 To date, we are aware of:

-+ `Spec2Vec <https://github.com/iomega/spec2vec>`_ an alternative machine-learning spectral similarity score that can simply be installed by `pip install spec2vec` and be imported as `from spec2vec import Spec2Vec` following the same API as the scores in `matchms.similarity`.
++ `Spec2Vec <https://github.com/iomega/spec2vec>`_ an alternative machine-learning spectral similarity score that can be installed by `pip install spec2vec` and be imported as `from spec2vec import Spec2Vec` following the same API as the scores in `matchms.similarity`.

-+ `MS2DeepScore <https://github.com/matchms/ms2deepscore>`_ a supervised, deep-learning based spectral similarity score that can simply be installed by `pip install ms2deepscore` and be imported as `from ms2deepscore import MS2DeepScore` following the same API as the scores in `matchms.similarity`.
++ `MS2DeepScore <https://github.com/matchms/ms2deepscore>`_ a supervised, deep-learning based spectral similarity score that can be installed by `pip install ms2deepscore` and be imported as `from ms2deepscore import MS2DeepScore` following the same API as the scores in `matchms.similarity`.

-+ `matchmsextras <https://github.com/matchms/matchmsextras>`_ which contains additional functions to create networks based on spectral similarities, to run spectrum searchers against `PubChem`, or additional plotting methods.
++ `matchmsextras <https://github.com/matchms/matchmsextras>`_ contains additional functions to create networks based on spectral similarities, run spectrum searchers against `PubChem`, or additional plotting methods.

 + `MS2Query <https://github.com/iomega/ms2query>`_ Reliable and fast MS/MS spectral-based analogue search, running on top of matchms.